5 Ways to Protect Your Retirement Account from Fraud and Identity Theft

 So, what can you do?
 Here are 5 steps you should take to protect your investments:

-1. Adopt a 2-Factor authentication.
-While it may add 15-30 seconds per login, this will provide an additional level of security to your accounts.
+1. Adopt a multi-factor authentication.
+While it may add 15-30 seconds per login, each layer of authentication you add, will provide an additional level of security for your information and life’s savings.

 3. Check your account on a regular basis.
-I’m not suggesting you become a day trader.
-Just make sure your money is still there and ensure that your contact information is up-to-date.
-Also, don’t check your accounts on a public computer or at work.
-You’re more susceptible to hackers if you’re using a public wireless network.
+No need to become a day trader, but ensure your money is still there and your contact information is up-to-date.
+Avoid checking your accounts on public computers or at work to reduce the risk of hackers.

 5. Consider consolidating your accounts.
 When you leave an employer, consider moving that account to your new employer’s plan or rolling it over to an existing IRA provider.
 The fewer the accounts, the fewer opportunities to become a target.